splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

 .. _otel-understand-use:

 ***********************************************************************************
-Install and use the Collector
+Get started: Understand and use the Collector
 ***********************************************************************************

 .. meta::